Year 6 science

 MUSIC

-Music plays a large part of pupils’ lives at The Prep with all children receiving at least one timetabled music lesson per week.
-It’s an entertaining and educative curriculum, which allows for flexibility, fun and creative music making as well as the ability to introduce the children to many different genres and composers.
-Many pupils also take individual lessons in a variety of musical instruments including piano, drums, guitar, violin and singing, are part of a variety of school musical bands, perform in regular concerts and sit music exams.
-They also have the chance to perform in drama productions and sing in our choirs and chamber choir.
-Our Christmas Concert, Summer Concert and Prep Idol are our largest musical events in the school calendar which are interspersed by smaller musical events including house music and weekly music assemblies.
+Many pupils also take individual lessons in a variety of musical instruments including piano, drums, guitar, violin and singing.
+They can be part of a variety of school musical groups and bands, performing regularly in concerts and sitting music exams.
+They also have the chance to perform in drama productions and sing in our choir and chamber choir.
+The choir has also taken part in ‘Young Voices’ at the O2 and our chamber choir performs at IAPS music events.
+Our Christmas Concert, Summer Concert and ‘Prep Idol’ are our largest musical events in the school calendar and are interspersed with smaller musical events including house music, informal lunchtime concerts and music assemblies.

 DRAMA